-Academic Documentation Requirements
+Academic Documentation for Professional Licensees

 For post-secondary degrees obtained at a Canadian university, APEGA requires official sealed and/or stamped physical copies, which must be sent to APEGA from your university.

 Documents may also be accepted directly from the applicant if they are still sealed by the university and have not been opened.

 If your post-secondary degrees are from a university outside of Canada, you must obtain an academic assessment of your academic records from World Education Services (WES).